How did Long Beach Ballet’s Nutcracker become the most beloved in Southern California?

 The Long Beach Ballet’s Nutcracker has been seen by millions of people worldwide, including live audiences totaling more than 400,000 in Long Beach, 70,000 in Pasadena, hundreds of thousands throughout Asia (as performed by the Chinese Guangzhou Ballet), and millions more on television.

-Show times are Friday, December 20th at 7:30 pm; Saturdays, December 14th and 21st at 2:00 pm and 7:30 pm, and Sunday, December 19th at 1:00 pm and 6:00 pm at the Terrace Theater, Long Beach Convention & Entertainment Center, located at 300 E Ocean Blvd., Long Beach, CA 90802.
+Performances begin with a reduced-price Preview Performance (full symphony) on Friday night, December 17th at 7:30 p.m.
+Show times are Saturday, December 18th at 2:00 pm and 7:30 pm, and Sunday, December 19th at 1:00 pm and 6:00 pm at the Terrace Theater, Long Beach Convention & Entertainment Center, located at 300 E Ocean Blvd., Long Beach, CA 90802.

 ABOUT THE LONG BEACH BALLET

 Long Beach Ballet is one of Southern California’s leading classical ballet institutions.
 The academy’s reputation is based on excellence, dedication and passion for the art.
 Students from this academy have gone on to join companies like San Francisco Ballet, National Ballet of Canada, and the Dresden Ballet.